Social buying is not only a hot topic. It’s also the future of commerce.

 There’s one keyword that perfectly describes a modern-day consumer:

 Being enabled to buy whatever they want and whenever they want it with only a few clicks, without having to switch tabs and leave their favorite social network, is convenient.
-Receiving pre-purchase and post-purchase guidance from social media reps and chatbots - also convenient.
+Receiving pre-purchase and post-purchase guidance from social media reps and chatbots - is also convenient.

 Having a platform for sharing their opinions on brands?
 You guessed it.
 Convenient.